nchaloult/gambling-discord-bot/README.md

 ## New Features

-* Choose your own gambling odds
-	* If you crank up your odds, you can earn more
-	* Example: `$gamble 100 50` will gamble $100, and you have a 50% chance of winning
 * Bet on other players' ranked League of Legends games
 	* Use Riot's APIs to query a player's game history
 * Bet on the outcome of other players' gambles